 - Natural Sciences: To comprehend and to apply the basic principles of science and methods of scientific inquiry.

 - Social Sciences: To develop a deeper understanding of the relation of self to world through investigation of the influence of social, cultural, economic, and political institutions in shaping human thought, value, and behavior.

 NSU has primarily assessed general education through a broad programmatic view using nationally normed instruments and locally developed surveys to produce data about the core curriculum as a whole.
-In the fall of 2005, a five-year cycle of course-embedded assessment will be implemented that will provide data at the departmental and course level.
-The use of both vantage points, as well as a variety of assessment strategies, will allow the General Education Assessment Committee and general education faculty a more integrated and multi-dimensional assessment for more effective use of results.
+In the fall of 2005, a five-year cycle of course-embedded assessment was implemented that provides data at the departmental and course level.
+The use of both vantage points, as well as a variety of assessment strategies, allows the General Education Assessment Committee and general education faculty a more integrated and multi-dimensional assessment for more effective use of results.